Awesome-wolf-101/ashby-cop3330-assignment4part2/readme.md

 -----------
-To load a list (and all of its items) from external storage enter the name of the file in the "Name of List be loaded" text field (Note do not add an extention such as .txt, this is done automatically) and then click the "Load Saved List" button.
+To load a list (and all of its items) from external storage enter the name of the file in the "Name of List be loaded" text field (Note: do not add an extention such as .txt, this is done automatically) and then click the "Load Saved List" button.
 This will load the list into the program.